surma/surma.dev/content/things/h2setup.md

 ### AWS (ELB & S3)

-No HTTP/2 support just yet :(

-Workaround: Set up your own loadbalancer on EC2 using nginx.
+AWS added support for HTTP/2 to CloudFront.
+[Source][CloudFront blogpost]

 ### Google Cloud Storage

 If you use a non-custom domain you will get HTTP/2 automatically.
-For non-custom domains, there is no HTTP/2 support just yet :(
+For custom domains, there is no HTTP/2 support just yet :(

 Workaround: Set up your own loadbalancer on GCE using nginx.